Best Cyprus Forex brokers

 - Bank wire transfers.

 - Some brokers allow Chinese traders to can make deposits and withdrawals via UnionPay.

-- Electronic payment methods such as PayZa, UKash, Neteller among others
+- Electronic payment methods such as PayZa, UKash, and Neteller among others

-For all the transactions conducted charges and fees levied vary depending on the broker.
-However there are certain limits imposed for the amounts that can be transacted depending on the account type.
+For all the transactions conducted charges levied vary depending on the broker.
+However, there are certain limits imposed for the amounts that can be transacted depending on the account type.

 Alternative To Local Cyprus Forex Brokers

-Ordinarily, few traders dealing with Cyprus based forex brokers would opt to go for other traders.
-This is mainly due to the extremely favourable conditions and market in the country.
-However, one could alternatively go for the brokers based in the UK, Italy, Sweden or even France.
-All reputable brokers based in countries that fall in the EU jurisdiction of MiFID is a good alternative to local Cyprus firms.
+Ordinarily, few traders dealing with Cyprus-based forex brokers would opt to go for other traders.
+This is mainly due to the extremely favorable conditions and market in the country.
+However, one could alternatively go for brokers based in the UK, Italy, Sweden, or even France.
+All reputable brokers based in countries that fall in the EU jurisdiction of MiFID are a good alternative to local Cyprus firms.

 Popular Forex brokers in Cyprus

 This broker has among the best execution records in the industry, the broker enables traders to carry out trades in a very short time.
-FXTM has among the highest leverage ratios in the business of up to 1:1000 this enables traders to earn more than usual.
-FXTM unlike other brokers does not charge fees for deposits and provide instant withdrawals which saves time.
+FXTM has among the highest leverage ratios in the business up to 1:1000 which enables traders to earn more than usual.
+FXTM unlike other brokers does not charge fees for deposits and provides instant withdrawals which saves time.